• WORK

 Comments: 1

-author's trademarks
+Author's trademarks

 There are municipalities that, when deciding to commission the construction of a bridge, have as a main criterion that the inhabitants of the locality take less time to travel the distance that separates them from the next town.